 Registered camper information

 Thank you for registering for Discovery Camp!
-We are so excited to have your camper join us as we bring science to life and amaze their brains.
+We are so excited to have your camper join us as we bring science to life.
 Please read through the items outlined below to ensure you have everything ready to make this adventure one your camper will never forget.

 - Snacks/Lunch: We are unable to provide any food, so please remember to send your child with snacks and a lunch.

-- Clothing: Please make sure your child has a mask and if your child is in first grade and below, please be sure to send them with a change of clothes.
+- Clothing: If your child is in first grade and below, please be sure to send them with a change of clothes.

 - Policies and Procedures: Please read our Camp Policies and Procedures carefully prior to the first day of camp for all other important information regarding lunches, rules, emergency procedures, etc.